Searching for books and articles with Library of Congress Subject Headings can give you more focused results. Examples:

 Archaeology -- Methodology Archaeology -- Social Aspects North America -- Antiquities

 Archaeology -- History -- 20th Century Excavations (Archaeology) -- Case Studies Anthropology -- Philosophy

 To find books using subjects that can have variant endings, use truncation, or wildcard endings.
 This technique looks for any ending of a word after a symbol, usually an asterisk.
 Not sure if a book is listed by the terms "Medicine" or "Medical"?
 Type in "medic* anthropology" to retrieve books about both Medical Anthropology and the Anthropology of Medicine.

 You may also search for names (Jane Goodall) and other specific topics.
-Consult a reference librarian if you are not finding what you need.
+Consult a librarian if you are not finding what you need.

 Welcome to the SUNY Adirondack Library's research guide on Anthropology and Archaeology!